theadityarawat/theShoppingApp/README.md

 Contributions are always welcome!
 - Fork the code
-- Create a pull request with detail on changes
+- Create a pull request with detail on changes<br/>
 For the love of development, never misuse GitHub Contributions🙂